vefunder/protocol-research-review/articles/multichain/multichain.md

 1. Is it possible for a single entity to rug its users?

 No, users can only be rugged by a coordinated attack of SMPC node validators.
 Currently, we can't state that this type of attack is impossible, because of [past events](https://thedefiant.io/questions-on-multichain-funds).
 The protocol used escrow funds to transfer liquidity without the user’s consent.
 However, a rug is highly unlikely.
 The team is doxxed and it still requires more than just the team to collude (i.e. 11 out of 21 nodes).
-In addition, the new fastMPC is planned to replace the SMPC network. fastMPC comes with a higher number of notes (40+), which will increase the decentralization of the network.
+In addition, the new fastMPC is planned to replace the SMPC network. fastMPC comes with a higher number of nodes (40+), which will increase the decentralization of the network.